Grass Carp for Hydrilla Control

 Overview of biological control using triploid grass carp (Ctenopharyngodon idella) for managing Hydrilla verticillata infestations in freshwater systems.

-Why Triploid Grass Carp Are Used
+Why "Triploid" Grass Carp Are Required

 Effectiveness Against Hydrilla